Things that Would Happen if the Earth Was Actually Flat

 2 People living on it would be pulled to the centre of the disk

-Just like anything, the gravitational force you experience would act towards the centre of the object you're standing on.
-This would mean you would experience stronger gravity as you moved further from the centre, and the direction of this force would also become more horizontal as you moved further from the centre.
-Nearer the edge, there would be a stronger force pushing you sideways, or causing you to fall sideways, back to the centre of your flat Earth.
+Just like anything, the gravitational force you experience would act towards the center of the object you're standing on.
+This would mean you would experience stronger gravity as you moved further from the center.
+The direction of this force would also become more horizontal as you moved further from the center.
+Nearer the edge, there would be a stronger force pushing you sideways, or causing you to fall sideways, back to the center of your flat Earth.
 Thus, you would never be able to travel to the edge.

 3 There would be no concept of day and night